Eschatologue/CM_wiki/docs/spells/6th-level.md

 This spell automatically disintegrates a Large or smaller nonmagical object or a creation of magical force.
 If the target is a Huge or larger object or creation of force, this spell disintegrates a 10-foot-cube portion of it.
 A magic item is unaffected by this spell.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 3d6 for each slot level above 6th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the damage increases by 3d6 for each slot level above 6th.

 ### Drawmij's Instant Summons
 *6th-level conjuration (ritual)*